 If you're looking for a set-and-forget way of collecting repeat payments for your business, there's a good chance a recurring billing integration has what you need.
 This tool is popular with many Australian tech and consumer companies since it lets them:

-Build a completely seamless end-user experience where customers can continuously pay for services or products without worry.
+Build a completely seamless end-customer experience where customers can continuously pay for services or products without worry.

 Offer additional payment options to improve cash flow and give customers more choices when it comes to how they move their money to you.